DiscreteTom/UniStart/README.md

 ### Orchestration - Command Bus

-`EventBus` lets you add listeners anywhere, but you may have some pre-defined `Commands` which should be listened centrally. `CommandBus` is designed for this.
+`EventBus` lets you add listeners anywhere, but you may have some pre-defined `Command`s which should be handled centrally. `CommandBus` is designed for this.

 ```cs
 // define commands